jvelez-dev/CI-based_Sampling/README.md

 ### Random-Sampling-DQN
 You'll find a Python notebook here detailing an experiment with a DQN's replay buffer and random sampling.

+### Metricas
+Data collected for both the DQN tuned with CI-based sampling and the DQN sampled at random are included in this folder.
 [![DOI](https://zenodo.org/badge/702496492.svg)](https://zenodo.org/badge/latestdoi/702496492)